SebastianKyle/remote-sensing-carbon-stock-estimation/README.md

 ## Acknowledgments
 - Faculty of Information Technology - VNUHCM University of Science for providing computing resources to conduct such experiments.
-- NEON (National Ecological Observatory Network) for making the remote-sensing dataset public.
+- NEON (National Ecological Observatory Network) for making the remote-sensing dataset and DeepForest model checkpoint public.
-- DeepForest project for public model weight.